kovasap/mod_rng_free/README.md

 Max (and starting) poise is determined like so: [max FAT after armor] / 15 rounded down.
+The most max poise you can have is 6, regardless if you have more than 6*15 FAT.

 All characters have recover, and recover regenerates back to 75% of starting poise as well as the fat regen.